donnamware/pizza-verse.GitHub.Activity/.github/PULL_REQUEST_TEMPLATE.md

   commits if your PR already received reviews or comments.

   Before submitting a Pull Request, please ensure you've done the following:
+  - 📖 Read the How to Contribute section: https://github.com/OpenSource-Communities/pizza-verse/blob/main/README.md#how-to-contribute
-  - 📖 Read the Open Sauced Contributing Guide: https://github.com/open-sauced/.github/blob/main/CONTRIBUTING.md.
+  - 📖 Read the Style Guide: https://github.com/OpenSource-Communities/pizza-verse/blob/main/style-guide.md
-  - 📖 Read the Open Sauced Code of Conduct: https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md.
+  - 📖 Read the Code of Conduct: https://github.com/OpenSource-Communities/.github/blob/main/CODE_OF_CONDUCT.md.
   - 👷‍♀️ Create small PRs.
 In most cases, this will be possible.
   - 📝 Use descriptive commit messages.
   - 📗 Update any related documentation and include any relevant screenshots.